 Remember the amount your baby will eat will vary

 Think of your own body.
 Some days you eat more than others.
 This is true with your baby too.
 This is normal.
 There is no need to force your kid to eat.
 If you are the kind of person who likes to track and compare, you might need to relax a bit.
 Try not to have a consumption goal for your baby.
 This is hard to zone out when it’s everywhere.
 You can cover up the ounce lines from bottles.

 Special consideration if your kid is not growing well

 If your child is not growing well, then Foublie has other ways to support you.
 If your child has dropped from his or her own growth curve, we do need to take special attention to how much your baby eats.
-Check out our bundle on special considerations.
-We have some readings and tools for you to take on ‘failure to thrive’.
-Your pediatrician will tell you if this applies to your baby.
+Your pediatrician may use a term called “failure to thrive”.
 Don’t freak out.
 A few of our Foublie coaches have gone through this with their own kids.
 Hear that?!
 This happens to kids of nutrition experts too.

 You’ve got this!

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?